alxgmpr/CS4330-Final/README.md

 ### Classes

 1) **Defining**
     * Class definitions require at least a `__init__` method with the basic object attributes.
-This is the classe's constructor.
+This is the class's constructor.
 ```python
 class Color:
     def __init__(self, red, green, blue, transparency):